null

 Kill the ants already inside your home.
 When it comes to getting rid of an existing ant infestation, there are several highly effective options.
 Remember to always read and follow the label directions.

 Get an extra layer of protection against ants.
-Spray entry points around your home with Ortho® Home Defense Max® Indoor Insect Barrier with Extended Reach Comfort Wand® to help prevent ants from entering your house.
+Spray entry points around your home with Ortho® Home Defense® Max® Indoor Insect Barrier with Extended Reach Comfort Wand® to help prevent ants from entering your house.
 Indoors on non-porous surfaces, it will continue to kill ants for up to 12 months.

-Ants can be a nuisance at any time of year, but they are especially active in spring, when they come out of their winter hibernation in search of food, and in fall, when they're in search of shelter.
 While ants can be a major problem, you can fight back—and win.
 The key is not to wait too long before controlling them both inside and outside of your home.

 Recommended Articles